sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 2. IT Solutions leverage existing, reusable, scalable and approved IT Products to minimize cost when possible
    - IT Products requiring purchased licences are not deemed as reusable or scalable for the purpose of this criterion.
 3. IT Solutions, once in production, have dedicated and recurring budgets to support their evolution over their lifecycle, and are managed in tandem by the primary business owner and the dedicated IT Products teams.
-   - The IT Products teams are responsible for maintaining their own products as part of the IT Solutions. (see [Targed Solution Delivery Model](strategy-target-solution-delivery-model.html))
+   - The IT Products teams are responsible for maintaining their own products as part of the IT Solutions. (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html))
    - A same team managing an IT Product may provide service to multiple IT Solutions; IT Products are thus required to have a scalable and easily adaptable financial model supporting multiple business owners if required (similar to SaaS pay as you use or yearly subscriptions per users, etc.).

 ### Architecture